 If you're into skeletons, these spooky skeleton functions posters come in black (shown) and an ink-saving version.
 They cover linear, quadratic, radical, absolute value and cubic functions.

-I made this Albert Einstein poster especially for students who don't feel the need to record their work.
+This Albert Einstein poster is for students who don't feel the need to record their work.
 Even famous geniuses write things down.
 And it's a good thing they do or we wouldn't know of their awesome accomplishments!

 Fractions, multiplication facts, and integers-- three math stumbling blocks no matter what age a kid is.
 Even as adults we can sometimes struggle with these concepts.
 Math teacher Don Steward blogged about visuals he had made for integer rules and I liked them so much that I asked if he'd let me make them into printables.
 He gave me the go-ahead.
 These integer operations posters help kids visualize the relative size of integers when adding (and subtracting).

 If for some odd reason you feel like starting an internet argument, post an order of operations meme.
 Order of operations is another one of those concepts that students can often confuse.
-This PEMDAS mobile can be made to read GEMDAS, GEMS, BIMDAS or BEMDAS, depending on the acronym you use in your math class.
+This order of operations mobile can be made to read GEMDAS, GEMS, BIMDAS or BEMDAS, depending on the acronym you use in your math class.
 It hangs and spins so that students remember that M and D, and A and S, switch depending on which comes first in the expression being simplified.
+The mobile is part of my blog's free math resource library.

 One of the more challenging topics I taught in my Algebra 2 class was slope and linear equations, which aren't even Algebra 2 topics.
 Because kids have seen slope for so many years, they think they know it and tune out.
 But quiz results determine that was a lie.
 Positive, negative, zero and undefined slope examples are helpful for kids.
 This slope poster shows the graphs and math behind the 4 different slopes we get when graphing lines.